sindresorhus/gulp-imagemin/readme.md

 Type: `array`<br>
 Default: `[imagemin.gifsicle(), imagemin.mozjpeg(), imagemin.optipng(), imagemin.svgo()]`

-[Plugins](https://www.npmjs.com/browse/keyword/imageminplugin) to use with imagemin.
+[Plugins](https://www.npmjs.com/browse/keyword/imageminplugin) to use.
 This will overwrite the default plugins.
-Note that the default plugins comes with good default options and should be sufficient in most cases.
+Note that the default plugins comes with good defaults and should be sufficient in most cases.
+See the individual plugins for supported options.

 #### options